hungrypc/notes/root/financial_markets/week_3.md

 1. Price earnings ration, price per share divided by earnings per share
 2. Price dividend ratio, where its dividends per share divided by price per share

 What does price earnings ratio mean?
 It's different for different companies, some have a high price earnings ratio.
 It could be as high as 100 (very unusual), which would mean that you'd have to wait 100 years to get your money back based on dividends, if you bought it.
-That's a long time to wait, more typically the price earnings ratio is something liek 15.
+That's a long time to wait, more typically the price earnings ratio is something like 15.
 So you'd buy a share and in 15 years, if you're getting all the earnings as dividends, you'd have your money back.

 So what determines the price earnings ratio?
 The efficient markets idea is that the price of a share is the present discounted value of its expected future dividends.
 And then I can apply the Gordon Rule, which says that the price should equal to earnings divided by r minus g (r is the discount rate, and g is the growth rate of earnings).
 So the price earnings ratio is 1 / (r - g).

 This is an important model because it gives you a theory why some firms have high price earnings ratio and other firms have low price earnings ratio.
 It always has to do with r and g.
 So if a company has a low price earnings ratio, according to efficient markets, that means either r is high for that company or g is low for that company or a combination of both.
 Why would r be high for a company?
 The expected return on a stock is a function of its covariance with the market.
 So that would mean that companies whose return covaries with the market should tend to have via this r thing low price earnings ratio.
 In simple terms, they're riskier in that they co-vary with the market.
 The other thing is g.
 Some companies have very high growth prospects.
 But in efficient markets, that's not a reason to invest in them because the price will reflect the growth in earnings already, so it will already be discounted into the present value.
 So anyway, high growth companies should tend to have high PE, a low PE would be a low growth company.

 The question is, does the efficient markets model work?
 It half works.
 But there's another approach to investing called value investing.
-Graham and DOdd wrote a textbook that outlined their thought that PE varies for other reasons than just this technical reason that we talked about, because companies go in and out of fashion.
+Graham and Dodd wrote a textbook that outlined their thought that PE varies for other reasons than just this technical reason that we talked about, because companies go in and out of fashion.
 And when they're hot, people bid them up too high.
 And when they get ignored, they get low PEs.
 So value investing is still with us and it still works, although it hasn't worked int he last five years (generally it does work).

 ## Why Do Firms Pay Dividends?